MannLabs/directlfq/README.md

 ---
 ## Installation

-directlfq can be installed and used on all major operating systems (Windows, macOS and Linux).
+directLFQ can be installed and used on all major operating systems (Windows, macOS and Linux).
 There are currently two different types of installation possible:

 * [**One-click GUI installer:**](#one-click-gui) Choose this installation if you only want the GUI and/or keep things as simple as possible.